-I am an actor, writer and producer of film and theater.
+I am an entertainer who loves to tell stories using any and all mediums.
+I work as an actor, writer and producer of film and theater.

 I am grateful to have had the opportunity to work with Directors who inspire me with their passion and dedication for the art of storytelling.
 Several of them have called on me more than once and here is what they have to say about our shared work experience: